-At the end of the day, it’s important to remember that while there is additional sodium in your softened water, it is not enough to make a difference to your health.
-You would have to ingest more than your body could handle to be affected.
-If you want to learn more about your specific water hardness, you should have your water tested so that you can move forward with the right treatment.
+At the end of the day, it’s important to remember that while there is additional sodium in your softened water, it is not enough to make a difference to your health or even most pets’ health.
+You would have to ingest more than your body can handle to be affected.
+If you want to learn more about your specific water hardness, you should have your water tested so you and a professional can devise the best plan for your needs and move forward with the right treatment.

 We at Advantage Water Conditioning are here to help you at any step during the process.
-Our trained professionals can help you with your water testing so that the process is as simple and convenient for you.
-Contact us today to schedule an appointment!
+Our trained professionals can help you with your water testing, so the process is simple and convenient for you.
+Contact our friendly pros today to schedule an appointment!